-FACTBOX - Build a giant wall, cut Education Department.
+Factbox - Build a giant wall, cut Education Department.
 What a President Trump would do

 Trump's campaign has also said he would "pause" new green cards and require employers to hire American workers first.

-Trump has said he would seek repeal of the Affordable Care Act, better known as Obamacare.
+Trump has said he would repeal the Affordable Care Act, better known as Obamacare, and replace it with a system of health savings accounts.

 He would move to allow insurance companies to sell plans across state lines to spur competition.